-Often the end of a relationship means a failure of some sort.
-But what if we looked at it from the other side of the journey.
+The end of a relationship always appears to feel like a failure.
+But what if we looked at it from the other side of the journey?
 When we are with the ultimate partner of our life, we will look back at these test and trial relationships as training exercises.
 If we love with all of our hearts, not holding back, not shielding or armoring, we can fall fully and if we fail, fail without regret.

 Fall Faster, Fail Faster